shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System Simple.md

 When a spell says “a creature hallucinates”, it follows these rules:

--   It takes 1 wyl to effect each sense, regardless of size
 -   You must be able to telepathically send to a creature to cause them to hallucinate
 -   Hallucination can be detectable by any sense, including
     -   Sight